Adelaide Football Club: Club symbols

-Club guernsey
+Nickname and mascot

+The club is nicknamed the Crows in reference to "croweaters", an affectionate colloquial term for South Australians.

+The official club mascot, Claude "Curls" Crow, is named after South Australian football legend Neil Kerley.

+Guernsey

 Adelaide currently has three guernsey designs which are used in different matches throughout the season.
 The club's guernseys are currently supplied by Irish sportswear company O'Neills.